 So when do you start kids on trekking?
 The answer is as young as possible.
 But not in the way most parents think.

 Take them out of the city and on a nature walk.
-It need not be in the hills.
-Even a nearby pond or lake would do.
+It doesn’t have to be in the hills.
+Even a nearby pond or lake will do.
 Give it a theme, like a flower walk.
 Get the child to show you flowers of 5 different colours.
 Keep the walk not more than an hour or so.
 Always set a theme for your walk.
 It could be a flower walk, a bug watching walk, a leaf collecting walk, stone gathering walk.
-Kids love the sense of collecting things so allow them to get back their collectibles.
+Kids love the sense of collecting things.
+So allow them to bring back their collectibles.

 They want to explore more.
 It is time to take them on longer walks.
-Target a local hillock and see if you can challenge the child to get to a point halfway.
+Target a local hillock and see if you can challenge them to get to a point halfway without your help.
 It is ok if they lose sight of the target and get interested in something else along the way.
 Walk as long as they are happy and full of energy.
 Reward them with a sandwich or something to eat when they reach the target (yes, avoid chocolate rewards!).
-Show them how to get to the milestone by reaching smaller targets like a big bush on the left first and then brown boulder on the right higher up.
+Show them how to get to the milestone by reaching smaller targets like a big bush on the left and then the brown boulder on the right.
 Life’s lessons are built in.

 A visit to a nearby hill station at this age does a world of good to their memories.

-On the trek, set up a fire and see if you can get the kids to cook a small meal (like noodles).
+On the trek, set up a fire and see if you can get the child to cook a small meal.
 Make them self sufficient and set out tasks for them.
 For example, talking to a few locals and getting directions could be a task.
 Pouring over a map and locating spots on the way could be another.
-Collecting dead wood for the fire could be another.
+Cleaning litter from the trail could be another.

 They have been mentally prepared and look forward to the trek.
-They can easily manage without parents and make ideal team members.
+They can easily manage without parents.
+They make ideal team members.
 The confidence gained from a Himalayan expedition sticks with them for long.
 It reflects in their studies and other activities.

 You don’t have a moment to lose.
 Start them immediately, but choose what’s best for them.
 If they are 5-6 year old, don’t think of a Himalayan trek.
 Start with day treks with themes.
-If they are 9-10 year olds it is ok to start them on easier Himalayan treks but accompany them.
+If they are 8-10 year olds it is okay to start them on easier Himalayan treks, but accompany them.
 If they are into their teens get them to do Himalayan treks but without you.

-Treks give kids valuable life lessons.
+Treks give children valuable life lessons.
 It is ingrained in the trek and requires no teacher.
-Parents recognize this and want their kids to imbibe them.
+Parents recognize this and want their children to imbibe them.
+I see an increasing number of young parents encouraging their children towards trekking.
 This is a welcome movement that is starting in India.